Diébédo Francis Kéré: Opera Village

-The project “Opera House for Africa” was initiated by German film and theatre director Christoph Schlingensief.
-Schlingensief brought Kéré on board to developed a housing prototype for people affected by flooding.
-The opera village “Remdoogo” was constructed on a 12-hectare site on a little rise in Laongo, one hour's drive from Ougadougou and overlooking the West African landscape of the Sahel.
-A festival theatre, workshops, medical centre and guest houses were designed, as well as solar panels, a well and a school for up to 500 children and teenagers with music and film classes.
-The stage and auditorium were designed and constructed in Germany and later transferred to the Opera village.
+The Opera House for Africa project was initiated by German film and theatre director Christoph Schlingensief.
+Schlingensief brought Kéré on board to develop a housing prototype for people affected by flooding.
+The Remdoogo opera village was constructed on a 12-hectare site on a small rise in Laongo, one hour's drive from Ouagadougou and overlooking the West African landscape of the Sahel.
+A festival theatre, workshops, medical centre and guest houses were designed, as well as solar panels, a well, and a school for up to 500 children and teenagers with music and film classes.
+The stage and auditorium were designed and constructed in Germany and later transferred to the opera village.
 Kéré used Burkinabe fabrics to cover seat rows and interior walls.

 Simple basic modules, which vary in quality and function depending on the equipment they house, comprise the entire village.
 Local people were employed to build the modules, and local materials such as clay, laterite, cement bricks, gum wood and loam rendering were used for construction.
-For reinforcing elements such as beams, columns, ring-beams and foundations, concrete was used.
+For reinforcing elements such as beams, columns, ring beams, and foundations, concrete was used.
 Due to the massive walls and large overhang of the roofs, air conditioning could be discounted in most buildings.
 The theatre hall was conceived as a place of encounter and exchange for people of different cultural and family backgrounds.

 Zhoushan Harbour Development, China

 The archipelago of Zhoushan in China is the site of an experimental urban rehabilitation project, led by the architect Wang Shu.
-Zhoushan is the Chinese capital of fishing, as it is situated at the entrance of the delta of the Yang Tsé, and has a population of around one million.
+Zhoushan is the Chinese capital of fishing, as it is situated at the entrance of the delta of the Yangtze River, and has a population of around one million.
 The aim of this project, started in 2009, was to transform the industrial harbour area, Putuo, into a touristic and cultural district.
 The architecture was designed to maintain a dialogue between modernity and the area's history and heritage.
 Sited on an island about 300 metres from the mainland, the chosen plot of land contains a dense assortment of buildings, docks and warehouses, built over several decades.

 Kéré designed an exhibition gallery, an information centre, artists’ studios and a “cultural creativity garden” for the area.
 The scheme is designed around a platform that extends across the site all the way to the mountain, which borders the site to the west.
 This will serve as a space of transition between the man-made environment of the developed district and the natural environment beyond.

 The best possible level of transparency is achieved by means of floor-to-ceiling glass elements.
 Sunlight gets into the rooms and there are unlimited views over the entire site.
 The southern and eastern facades are particularly exposed to the sun in summertime.
 Bamboo poles serve as exterior shades characterised by their natural irregular structure.
 Wood panels alternate with glass elements, thus the needs for both transparency and solar protection are met.